learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

   title: II.
 Overview of the Scientific Method
   slug: ii-overview-of-the-scientific-method
 quiz:
-- !Structured
-  question: "1.\tAccording to the text, which of the following is least important when considering the interestingness of a scientific research question?"
+- question: "1.\tAccording to the text, which of the following is least important when considering the interestingness of a scientific research question?"
   answers:
   - answer: "a.\tAre you personally curious about knowing the answer?"
     correct: true